WolfAlexander/TheRecruitmentSystem/docs/architecture_dok.md

 There are several files holding sensitive information like secret to private keys.
 Those files will never made it to git repository.
 Those files are distributed between developers.

+###### Logging
+* **Information logging** - Each service has different needs to store different information.
+    Each team decides which information will be logged.
+General rules are to log incoming request and preferably different stages so a flow of execution can be seen for debugging.
+    One very important rule is that no sensitive information should be in logging files.
+For example: no passwords and username+ROLE information should be stored in logs.

+* **Error logging** - Should be logged at the place the error occur.
+Also preferable with programmes own error message to understand error from this particular system view - java exception are very general, adding custom exception explanation can make debugging much faster.

 ### 5. Data View <a href = "#data_view"/>

 ###### Structure